-Comments from the Water Authority, Department of Environment (NCC) are noted below.
+The Authority received and considered comments from the Water Authority and Department of Environment (NCC).

 Please be advised that the Water Authority's requirements for this development are as follows:

 Wastewater Treatment

 Please be advised that the development is outside the Water Authority's West Bay Beach Sewage System (WBBSS) collection area; therefore, the required onsite treatment of wastewater will be specified by the Water Authority when the proposal for built development is reviewed.